How much does a hip to gable loft conversion cost?

 Average Hip to gable loft conversion cost

-Specification Level Description Estimated Total Cost Cost per m² (approx.)
+Specification level Description Estimated total cost Cost per m² (approx.)

-Basic Shell Structural work only.
-No plumbing, insulation or internal finishes From £30,000 £1,300 – £1,600
+Basic shell Structural work only.
+No plumbing, insulation or internal finishes.
+From £30,000 £1,300 – £1,600

-Mid-Range Spec Fully converted bedroom with basic finishes and insulation £45,000 – £55,000 £1,500 – £2,000
+Mid-range spec Fully converted bedroom with standard finishes and insulation. £45,000 – £55,000 £1,500 – £2,000

-Premium Finish Includes en suite, bespoke storage, and high-end fittings £60,000 – £70,000+ £2,000 – £2,500
+Premium finish Higher-end build with en suite, bespoke storage and upgraded fixtures. £60,000 – £70,000+ £2,000 – £2,500

 Get an Instant Hip to Gable Quote